The Pictures

 vote when he was 21 years old.
 A hill and a pond near his birthplace still

-elected Governor.
+Governor.
 His father is buried at Midway cemetery.
-His mother is
+His mother is buried in

-better known as "Bill."
-He kept up with the changes in government
+"Bill."
+He kept up with the changes in government and could carry

 Myrtle worked as Operating Supervisor while in Winona.
 In 1939, she was

-Grenada Hospital as an R.N. and is now working at John Gaston Hospital in
+Hospital as an R.N. and is now working at John Gaston Hospital in Memphis,

 namely: Evelyn (Jones) Ross, with a B.S.
 Degree from Mississippi State